feinleib/filibustr/README.md

 - `local`: Whether to read the data from a local file, as opposed to the Voteview website.
 Default is `TRUE`.
-If the local file does not exist, will fall back to reading from Voteview.
+If the local file does not exist, will fall back to reading from online.

 - `local_dir`: The directory containing the local file.
 Defaults to the working directory.